-To qualify for business immigration to Canada under the Self-employed Program, an applicant must demonstrate that they have the relevant artistic, athletic or agricultural experience that has allowed them to be self-employed while living in their country of origin.
-The candidate must furthermore be able to make a reasonably significant contribution to one of these three fields through their relevant experience and skills in Canada in order to be successful in their application.
-The National Occupation Classification of Canada has a complete list of all the careers types that fall under these three categories which, for the most part, there is no exception to.
+To qualify for business immigration to Canada under the Self-employed Program, an applicant must demonstrate that they have the relevant artistic or athletic experience that has allowed them to be self-employed while living in their country of origin.
+The candidate must furthermore be able to make a reasonably significant contribution to one of these fields through their relevant experience and skills in Canada in order to be successful in their application.
+The National Occupation Classification of Canada has a complete list of all the career types that fall under these two categories which, for the most part, there is no exception to.

 One of the wonderful things about the Self-employed Program which sets it apart from an Entrepreneur's Visa Program is that there is no net-worth requirement.
 However, you must have sufficient funds for immigration purposes according to the usual visa procedure, this includes supporting any dependents (spouse or children) that you are intending to bring into the country with you.
 This means you have the freedom to set up your business on your own terms, contributing to the Canadian economy in your own unique way without the pressure of a certain profit margin or corporate mindset.

-There are also plenty of different career options to choose from, meaning that even if you're currently working in one field such as photography (for yourself) but you have adequate experience in something else such as farming through a family-owned estate in your country of origin, you can discuss with our RCICs about which path would be a better option for successful immigration.
+There are also plenty of different career options to choose from, meaning that even if you're currently working in one field such as photography (for yourself) but you have adequate experience in something else in your country of origin, you can discuss with our RCICs about which path would be a better option for successful immigration.

-Another perk of the Self-employed Program is that you only need two years of experience in your chosen field in order to practice in that area of culture, athletics or agriculture.
+Another perk of the Self Employment Program in Canada is that you only need two years of experience in your chosen field in order to practice in that area of culture or athletics.
 This is different from the Federal Skilled Worker Program in the sense that while you still need to be qualified in your chosen field, there is much more room to move in terms of entrepreneurship.
 For example, being a wedding planner still requires a qualification of some kind but it is up to you how you grow this business and how many years you have chosen to spend getting acquainted with the industry.

 Do You Qualify?

-The Self-employed Program uses very specific criteria to measure your chances of being selected for immigration.
+The Self Employment Program in Canada uses very specific criteria to measure your chances of being selected for immigration.
 As mentioned before, you need to accumulate points which ultimately total to give you a profile score.
-The more boxes you check, the better your score and the better your chances are of being drawn from the pool of candidates who apply.
+The more boxes you check, the better your score, and the better your chances are of being drawn from the pool of candidates who apply.
 If you don’t currently meet the requirements, don’t give up hope.
-We can give you guidance on where and how to grow your skill-set, ability and qualifications in order to meet the standards for immigration.
+We can give you guidance on where and how to grow your skill-set, ability, and qualifications in order to meet the standards for immigration.

 |Work Experience||At least two years experience in your field (points up to five years)|